pang0w0/COMP3021-2020Fall-PA2-Student-Version/README.md

 ### Bonus Task 3 - Smarter Random Player

 In PA1, the computer player adopts a random strategy.
-For PA2 bonus, you can come up with a **smarter** strategy for random player.
+For PA2 bonus, you should come up with a **smarter** strategy for random player.
 You need to explain your strategy and implement it.

-*Note: the strategy should involve the random part, which means you **cannot specify** what is every next move.*
+**[Updated at Oct 23, 2020] Please refer to `Grading specifications of PA2.docx - VI(c)` for details.**

+*Note: the smart strategy cannot be hard coded (i.e., specifying each next move).*